The Prince: Avoiding contempt and hatred (Chapter 19)

-Machiavelli divides the fears which monarchs should have into internal (domestic) and external (foreign) fears.
-Internal fears exist inside his kingdom and focus on his subjects, Machiavelli warns to be suspicious of everyone when hostile attitudes emerge.
-Machiavelli observes that the majority of men are content as long as they are not deprived of their property and women, and only a minority of men are ambitious enough to be a concern.
-A prince should command respect through his conduct, because a prince who raises no contempt of the nobles and maintains the satisfaction of the people, Machiavelli assures, should have no fear of conspirators working with external powers.
-Conspiracy is very difficult and risky in such a situation.
+In this chapter, Machiavelli focuses on the ways that princes can avoid being hated and thus the eventual object of a conspiracy.
+Machiavelli divides the fears which monarchs should have into domestic and foreign fears.
+Machiavelli asserts that the main causes of a prince being hated is being a "usurper" of the property and wives of his subjects.
+Machiavelli iterates that, as such, the majority of men are content as long as they are not deprived of their property and women, and that it is rare that a man would be unafraid of death to conspire against him.
+Machiavelli then gives examples of Roman emperors, splitting them into two categories, those that have ruled with force and cruelty, and those who have ruled with a disdain for cruelty.

-Machiavelli apparently seems to go back on his rule that a prince can evade hate, as he says that he will eventually be hated by someone, so he should seek to avoid being hated by the commonfolk.
+Machiavelli suddenly goes back on his rule that a prince can evade hate, as he says that he will eventually be hated by someone, so he should seek to avoid being hated by the people generally, and if that does not work, he should avoid the hatred of "the most powerful" or the military.

 Roman emperors, on the other hand, had not only the majority and an ambitious minority, but also a cruel and greedy military, who created extra problems as they demanded iniquity.
 While a prince should avoid being hated, he will eventually be hated by someone, so he must at least avoid the hatred of the most powerful, and for the Roman emperors this included the military who demanded iniquity against the people out of their own greed.
 He uses Septimius Severus as a model for new rulers to emulate, as he "embodied both the fox and the lion".
-Severus outwitted and killed his military rivals, and although he oppressed the people, Machiavelli says that he kept the common people "satisfied and stupified".
+Severus deceived and killed his military rivals, and although he oppressed the people, Machiavelli says that he kept the common people "satisfied and stupified".

 Machiavelli notes that in his time only the Turkish empire had the problem of the Romans, because in other lands the people had become more powerful than the military.